FAQs about Reporting

 Confidential resources, like counseling or victim advocacy services, are not required to report the incident to the police or the University.
 There are legal protections for the discussions you have with confidential resources.
-Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University Title IX Coordinator in the Office of Diversity, Equity, and Access.
+Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University Title IX Coordinator in the Title IX & Disability Office.
 Neither type of resource is better than the other.
 There is no right or wrong way to handle this.

 - Where can I confidentially report an incident on campus?

 There are several confidential resource options on campus and in the community for individuals who want to maintain confidentiality.
 On campus, confidential resources include the the Counseling Center, McKinley Health Center, and the Women's Resources Center (WRC).
 The WRC has staff designated as confidential advisors, trained and dedicated to provide support and advocacy.
 Those staff members are Sarah Colome, Director, and Molly McLay, Assistant Director.
 In the Champaign-Urbana community, Rape Advocacy Counseling & Education Services (RACES) provides confidential counseling and support.
 For contact information, please see Resources for Students.